2026 · NinjaTrader 8

 Best risk management tools for NinjaTrader 8.

 A category map of every NinjaTrader 8 risk-management option, organized by the layer of the failure sequence each one is designed to intercept.
-Three generations, each protecting one layer earlier than the previous.
+Three generations — Generation 1 and 2 stop at the same reactive hard floor, and only Generation 3 (Meridian) covers that floor and reaches earlier, to the behavior that starts the failure.

 Native broker and account-level daily loss limits.